-#20 INCREASE CAPACITIES OF THE POLLING STATION COMMISSIONS
+#20 INCREASE CAPACITIES OF THE POLLING STATION COMMITTEES

 Electoral commission members must undergo standard training (VC II.3.1.g), and must be expert on election issues (II.3.1.d.ii), while political parties must be equally represented in electoral commissions (II.3.1.e).
 In order for these standards to be met, it is necessary to undertake the following:

-e.
-Reorganise the composition of the polling station committees – parties that do not have members in the permanent composition cannot have members in the extended composition
+- Reorganise the composition of polling station committees – parties that have members in the permanent composition cannot have members in the expanded one